City University Malaysia

 City University Malaysia is a private university in Petaling Jaya, Selangor, Malaysia.

 Established in April 1984, City University Malaysia was founded by a group of scholars.
-Originally known as Petaling Jaya Community College. the University attained full university status in 2016.
+Originally known as Petaling Jaya Community College. the university attained full university status in 2016.

-The University, alongside City University Press, are subsidiaries of U.C.I.
+The university, alongside City University Press, are subsidiaries of U.C.I.
 Education Sdn.
 Bhd.
 City University Press publishes the CUeJAR, an e-journal.
-As a research university, the University offers five doctoral programs in the fields of business (PhD & DBA), information technology (PhD), design (PhD), and education (PhD & EdD).
+As a research university, the university offers five doctoral programs in the fields of business (PhD & DBA), information technology (PhD), design (PhD), and education (PhD & EdD).

 City University Malaysia has four campuses across Malaysia, located in Petaling Jaya, Cyberjaya, Johor Bahru, and Kota Kinabalu.

-The University has international students constituting over 47% of the student population, drawn from over 70 nations.
+The university has international students constituting over 47% of the student population, drawn from over 70 nations.

 Under a Sino-Malaysian bilateral agreement in 2009, City University Malaysia degree programmes are acknowledged by the Chinese Ministry of Education.

-Partnerships

-Academic partners

-It partners with Jinan University to form an international think tank on Sino-Malaysian cooperation under the Belt and Road Initiative.